mmuller88/mmblog/content/ADF-App-eng/index.md

 # Adjust the Deployment

 This and the next section is probably the most difficult and requires a lot of patience.
 So far it was easy because we just took existing code that was already configured and tested by other developers.
 Now we have to do it ourselves, because we want to be able to integrate customizations like our own extension.
-So take a cafe or like in my case a tea and get ready!
+So, grab a coffee, or like in my case a tea and get ready!

 To manipulate the Docker Compose Deployment, I copied all direct Docker related files from the ACA folder into the project folder.
 This includes, for example, **docker-compose.yaml**, **start.sh**, **Dockerfile** and the **docker** folder.
 It would now be advisable to test whether your Docker Compose Deployment is still working.
 Maybe just copy the ADF webapp in the alfresco-content-app/dist/app folder into the project dist/app folder and start the deployment with start.sh script.
 I described how to do this in the previous chapter.